What hiring managers actually look for

 Use a skills based resume format

-If your work history does not scream "sales," reorganize your resume to lead with a skills section and a strong summary.
-Group accomplishments by competency (persuasion, client relations, target achievement) rather than by employer.
+If your work history does not scream "sales," lead with a skills section and a strong summary.
+Group accomplishments by competency (customer service, upselling and cross-selling, target achievement) rather than by employer.

 Frequently asked questions

-Should I include my quota attainment on my resume?
+Should I include my sales numbers on a salesperson resume?

-Do I need a cover letter with my sales resume?
+Do I need a cover letter with my salesperson resume?

-How do I handle a gap in my sales career?
+How do I handle a gap on my salesperson resume?

 Build your sales resume now

-Pick a template, drop in your numbers, and download a polished sales resume in minutes.
+Pick a template, drop in your numbers, and download a polished salesperson resume in minutes.
 No guesswork, no formatting headaches.

 Start Building, It's FreeRelated resume guides